enishyseni/simple-javascript-observer-pattern/README.md

 ### Learn javascript observer pattern through this example.

-#### 1. Increment - button updates Observable/Subject and notifies subscribed observables that a change has been made.
+#### 1. Increment - button updates Observable/Subject and notifies subscribed observers that a change has been made.
 #### 2. Add Observer Element of type non-input - button creates new element of type non-input (div) and subscribes it to Observable/Subject to be updated whenever a change happens.
 #### 3. Add Observer Element of type input - button creates new element of type input with one way binding and subscribes it to Observable/Subject to be updated whenever a change happens.
 #### 4. You can click on number displaying elements to unsubscribe from Observable/Subject.